johschmitz/blender-driving-scenario-creator/README.md

 # Blender Driving Scenario Creator add-on

-This [Blender](https://www.blender.org/) add-on lets you create OpenDRIVE and OpenSCENARIO based scenarios for testing of advanced driver assistance systems and autonomous driving functions.
+This [Blender](https://www.blender.org/) add-on lets you create OpenDRIVE and OpenSCENARIO based scenarios for development and testing of advanced driver assistance systems and autonomous driving functions.

 ## How to install